Edna Walling Memorial Garden

 The Little Girl Who Loved Donkeys

-This sweet little book is available in our library.
+This sweet little book is available in the BGC library.
 It is written by Esme Johnstone and is a personal account of Edna Walling's life.
 It is worth reading this little gem.